-- Organise a sector networking event
+- Organize a sector networking event

 - CRM Implementation

 Those skilled in languages and looking for a side business have an obvious option – become a translator.
-According to the U.S Bureau of Labor Statistics, the demand for translators is set to grow by 18 per cent between 2016 and 2026, far above the average expected growth rate of seven per cent, making it a great business idea.
+According to the U.S Bureau of Labor Statistics, the demand for translators is set to grow by 18 percent between 2016 and 2026, far above the average expected growth rate of seven percent, making it a great business idea.

 There are no specific requirements to become a translator, other than being adept at two (or more) languages.
 However, there are certificates and even degree courses you can take to help you improve your craft.

-It will help your work if you are a good writer in the language you plan to translate into and if you have experience in the field you want to specialise in.
+It will help your work if you are a good writer in the language you plan to translate into and if you have experience in the field you want to specialize in.
 Different language pairings are more or less sought after than others which can affect how much you are able to make.

 As for finding work, you could apply to a translation agency, use freelance marketplaces, or simply cold call companies you think would benefit from your service.

-The great thing about being a virtual assistant is that you can do it as a home based business, in a café, on a beach, or basically wherever you have an internet connection.
+The great thing about being a virtual assistant is that you can do it as a home-based business, in a café, on a beach, or basically wherever you have an internet connection.
 Before getting started, it can help to have a website to market your service.
 Alternatively, you can use freelance marketplaces to find clients.

 Gina Horkey claims to have had success as a virtual assistant and she has produced an in-depth guide on how to get started that you can find here.